 Security problems with individual pieces of software should be referred to the authors or maintainers of that software; their contact details should be in the documentation of the applicable software.
 Make sure you have the latest versions and are following the recommended usage guidelines before you report problems.
 Of course, since Fireball is a very customizable system (like Gentoo itself), and any software can be configured in an insecure manner, you should not report issues related to any inherently-insecure configuration (like setting up poor firewall rules, installing insecure services, and so on).

 Suggestions for new features are always welcome.
 I'm very interested in how you use Fireball, and how you modify it; perhaps others would be interested in your modifications.
-Constructive criticism would help to make Fireball ISO better, especially if it helps improve usability.
+Constructive criticism would help to make Fireball ISO better, especially if it helps improve security and usability.
 Feel free to contact me with your stories and ideas.

 Note: this will cover a very basic setup.
 For more details, please refer to the Gentoo documentation links above.

 Start the virtual machine, and log in as

 as the password.
 (Note: depending on your network setup, after startup you may need to wait a while for

 network services to time out before you can log in; if this occurs, it will cease to be a problem after you configure